eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-**Where** the user provides the optional argument `-d`,
+When the user provides the optional argument `-d`

-**When** the Ankaios CLI parses the manifest content into a list of filter masks,

-**Then** then Ankaios CLI shall send an update state request to the Ankaios server containing an empty state object and the filter mask.
+And the Ankaios CLI parses the manifest content into a list of filter masks, Then then Ankaios CLI shall send an update state request to the Ankaios server containing an empty state object and the filter mask.

 Needs:
 - impl